 Luckily, I live in Dallas, where excellent jazz venues abound.
-Here are my five favorite places to listen to jazz.
+Here are five great places to listen to Jazz music in Dallas.

 Cafe des Artistes – Beautiful little cafe designed after the Brasseries of the La Belle Epoque.
 Located in One Arts Plaza, it’s right in the middle of the Dallas Arts District.
 There’s a terrific jazz ensemble lead by Adam Nguyen, that plays every Saturday night, adding to the Parisian ambiance.
 If smoking were still allowed, I think you just might feel as though you’d stepped into a time machine.